ArjunSahlot/piano_visualizer/README.md

 # piano_visualizer

-A tool that allows you to export a video in which a piano is playing the music you give it.
+A python library that allows you to export a video in which a piano is playing the music you give it.

 ![example gif](https://github.com/ArjunSahlot/piano_visualizer/blob/main/assets/example.gif?raw=true)